Theory and practice

 Open-ended vs. closed questions

 It never hurts to start with the basics.
-In early childhood education (ECE), some key features of open-ended questions:
+In the Early Years, some key features of open-ended questions:

 • Can’t be answered with yes or no.